Jean jacket

-A denim jacket, also called a jean jacket or trucker jacket, is a jacket made from denim.
+A denim jacket, also called a jean jacket, jeans jacket or trucker jacket, is a jacket made from denim.
 Introduced in the United States in the late 19th century, it has been a popular type of casual apparel with both men and women and has been described as an iconic element of American fashion.
 Though a staple of western wear, the denim jacket has also enjoyed a more general appeal.